Simulating Open Quantum System Dynamics on NISQ Computers with Generalized Quantum Master Equations: Results

 \subsection{A demonstrative application to the spin-boson model}

-In this sub-section, we demonstrate the applicability of the quantum algorithm outlined in the previous sections on the spin-boson benchmark model.
-This model has a wide range of applicability to chemical and physical systems, including electron, proton, energy, and charge transfer processes; polaron formation and dynamics in condensed phase environments; vibrational relaxation, impurity relaxation in solids, and spin-lattice relaxation; and dissipation effects in qubits in quantum computing~\cite{leggett87, breuer02, nitzan06, weiss12}.
-It should also be noted that quantum-mechanically exact memory kernels can be calculated for this model~\cite{shi03g,chatterjee19,lyu2022tensor}.
+In this subsection, we test the applicability of the quantum algorithm outlined in the previous sections on the spin-boson benchmark model.
+This model and its derivatives have a wide range of applicability to chemical and physical systems, including electron, proton, energy, and charge transfer processes; polaron formation and dynamics in condensed phase environments; vibrational relaxation, impurity relaxation in solids, spin-lattice relaxation, and qubit decoherence~\cite{leggett87, breuer02, nitzan06, weiss12}.
+It should also be noted that quantum-mechanically exact memory kernels for this model are available~\cite{shi03g,chatterjee19,lyu2023tensor}.

 The spin-boson Hamiltonian has the form of Eq.~\eqref{eq:genH} with $N_e=2$ and $\{ \hat{H}_j , \hat{V}_{jk} \}$ given by:

 Here, the two electronic states are designated as the donor and acceptor ($| D \rangle$ and $| A \rangle$, respectively), $2 \epsilon$ is the shift in equilibrium energy between the donor ($D$) and acceptor ($A$) states, and $\Gamma$ is a positive constant describing the electronic coupling between the donor and acceptor states.
 Since $\Gamma$ is a constant, this system is assumed to satisfy the Condon approximation.